jlian/jlian.co/content/posts/hdmi-cec.md

 # ...a bunch of reports, but no 5f:72:01
 ```

 So what was the `8f:a6:06:10:56:10` frame when Apple TV was involved?
 With debug logs, `cec-client` showed `UNKNOWN (A6)`.
-So, opcode `A6` is not a standard CEC opcode, so `libCEC` labels it unknown because it’s in the vendor-specific range.
+I suspect `libCEC` labels it unknown because it’s in the vendor-specific range.
 The following bytes (`06:10:56:10`) could be Apple’s proprietary payload, like some capability or extended control.
 It's possible Samsung and Apple have a private handshake here that ultimately results in the Denon doing the right thing.
 It’s neat, but I couldn't rely on it since it’s undocumented and sending it manually from the Raspberry Pi's logical address had no effect.
 Impersonating Apple TV over CEC is not realistically viable and likely brittle.

 However, with [cec-o-matic.com](https://www.cec-o-matic.com), it was easy to craft a CEC frame for the Raspberry Pi to send a normal system audio mode request: